bet4a/d3wiki/Selections.md

 If *value* is not specified, returns the inner HTML content for the first non-null element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

+Note: as its name suggests, selection.html is only supported on HTML elements.
+SVG elements and other non-HTML elements do not support the innerHTML property, and thus are incompatible with selection.html.
+Consider using [XMLSerializer](https://developer.mozilla.org/en-US/docs/XMLSerializer) to convert a DOM subtree to text.
+See also the [innersvg polyfill](https://code.google.com/p/innersvg/), which provides a shim to support the innerHTML property on SVG elements.

 <a name="append" href="Selections#wiki-append">#</a> selection.<b>append</b>(<i>name</i>)

 Appends a new element with the specified *name* as the last child of each element in the current selection, returning a new selection containing the appended elements.
 Each new element inherits the data of the current elements, if any, in the same manner as [select](Selections#wiki-select) for subselections.